drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 region = "us-central1"
 ```

 __Note:__ You must enter your Google Cloud Project ID where indicated.
 You can find your Project ID in the Console by navigating to the __Cloud overview__ page.
+It will start with "qwiklabs-" not your User ID that starts with "student-".

 7. Let's see if it works.
 Click the __Open Terminal__ button.
+Note, you may have to switch back to the original tab first if your Editor opened a new tab or window.
 At the command prompt, enter the following.

 ```
 terraform init